 5. Should I provide my recommendation writer a résumé?

 Those you request a letter of recommendation from will most likely ask you to have a résumé to help them write.
 Teachers many only know the activities and organizations you are part of in the school community.
 Coaches may only know what you can do on the court or the field and the characteristics you demonstrate there.
 However, there is more to an individual than what they can do on the court or at school.
 Having a résumé allows the recommender to gain a broader perspective on who you are, not only as a student or an athlete, but as an individual.
 This résumé should include basic information such as your grade point average, your class rank if applicable, any notable programs you are in, your volunteer experience, awards and honors you’ve received, major projects you’ve worked on, and any clubs or organizations you are part of.
 Additionally, include a number or an e-mail where a recommender can reach you in case they have questions!

 Related: How to Write a Résumé

-Colleges are no longer “just looking to pick up students,” according to Jed Liston, Assistant Vice President of Enrollment Services at the University of Montana-Missoula.
+Colleges are no longer “just looking to pick up students,” says Jed Liston, Assistant Vice President of Enrollment Services at the University of Montana-Missoula in a U.S. News & World Report article.
 Instead, many schools are searching for citizens who will be good fits for their college community.
 The people you choose to provide evidence on your behalf to answer this question and the quality of each letter of recommendation has an impact!
 If you truly want the impact to be positive and in your favor, you need to take the time to have the people in your life who know you best and who want to see you succeed write an amazing letter that can “accentuate your positives and show how you will contribute to the greater good.”

 Find more valuable application advice in our College Admission section.